ACOwens43/ECE-1000-Simon-Says-Game/README.md

 * Asher Owens - Electrical Engineering Major - Coder and RGB LED and Button Circuit builder
 * Hayden Hobgood -Computer Engineering Major - Coder and LCD Screen and Buzzer builder

+## Repo Guide
+* Design Files - Code for whole System
+* Documentation - Project Reports
+* Photos and Videos
+* Simulated Files - All the simulations used to create the game